-In February 2022, in consultation with management and based on guidance from Aon, the Compensation and Talent Committee determined to award Messrs.
-Shaff and Arkowitz and Dr. Henn 2021 performance bonuses of 85% of the corporate objective portion of their target bonus levels, and Mr. Arkowitz received 102.5% and Dr. Henn received 105% of the individual objectives portion of their target bonus level.
-Mr. Arkowitz's 2021 bonus was pro-rated for his partial year of employment.
-The actual amounts paid to our NEOs under our 2021 annual cash bonus program are set forth in the 2021 Summary Compensation Table above.
+In February 2023, in consultation with management and based on guidance from Alpine, the Compensation and Talent Committee determined to award our NEOs 2022 performance bonuses of 100% of the corporate objective portion of their target bonus levels, and Mr. Arkowitz and Ms. Cloghessy received 105%, Dr. Henn received 115%, and Dr. von Moltke received 130% of the individual performance portion of their target bonus level.
+Ms. Cloghessy's 2022 bonus was pro-rated for her partial year of employment.
+The actual amounts paid to our NEOs under our 2022 annual cash bonus program are set forth in the 2022 Summary Compensation Table below.

 Our Compensation and Talent Committee periodically reviews NEO target bonus amounts in consultation with management and Aon to determine whether any adjustments are necessary or appropriate.
-The NEOs' 2022 target annual cash bonus opportunity, expressed as a percentage of base salary, is: 60% for Mr. Shaff, 40% for Mr. Arkowitz and 40% for Dr. Henn.
+The NEOs' 2023 target annual cash bonus opportunity, expressed as a percentage of base salary, is: 60% for Mr. Shaff and 40% for our other NEOs, which percentages are unchanged from 2022.